Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Methodology

 \subsection{Unimodal Fine-tuning}

 First, we follow pre-processing steps as mentioned in \autoref{sub:preprocessing} and combine data from Hindi, Bengali, and Malayalam VG datasets.
 Then, we initialize the encoder and decoder weights from the baseline model (including word embedding) and continue training.
-This model surpasses all existing baselines on all languages and both Test and Challenge subsets by large margins.
+This model surpasses all existing baselines on all the languages and both Test and Challenge subsets by large margins.
 This model does not use any information from images.
 Unimodal data are widely available, whereas multimodal datasets only have a small number of examples.
-If multimodal models are not trained on unimodal data, we cannot achieve excellent results.
+If multimodal models are not trained on unimodal data, it is difficult to produce reliable outputs.